 Tanzania has the third largest domestic market of the seven countries - some 1.3 million m3 in 2007.
-Dar es Salaam is also a major supply point for neighbouring countries, especially the DRC, Zambia, Burundi, Rwanda 39 and Malawi.
+Dar es Salaam is also a major supply point for neighbouring countries, especially the DRC, Zambia, Burundi, Rwanda39 and Malawi.
 In 2007 approximately 450 000 m3 transited Dar es Salaam allowing the Port and OMCs to enjoy greater economies of scale.

-Figure A10.240 shows that approximately half of all of Tanzania's demand is for diesel, one sixth each for motor gasoline (petrol) and Jet A-1, with the remaining 15% spreading amongst fuel oil, kerosene and LPG.
+Figure A10.140 shows that approx half of all of Tanzania's demand is for diesel, one sixth each for motor gasoline (petrol) and Jet A-1, with the remaining 15% spread amongst fuel oil, kerosene and LPG.